GLopezMUZH/call_graph_change_analyser/docs/research_results.md

 Call graph evolution
 ---------------------

+After analyzing the systems under study we observed that despite strong growght the graph diameters remain short.
+This is concistent with research about small-world systems.[^1] In the following table we can see the evolution of the systems.

 |                           | nr. nodes |      | nr. edges |      | growth rate |       | diameter |     |
 |---------------------------|-----------|------|-----------|------|-------------|-------|----------|-----|
 |                           | start     | end  | start     | end  | nodes       | edges | start    | end |